gaut3/timeflow/README.md

 #### Timer Data Storage

-- All timer data is stored in `TimeFlow Data.md` in your vault root
+- All timer data is stored in `timeflow/data.md` in your vault
 - Uses **Timekeep-compatible format** (backwards compatible!)
 - Data is stored in a `timekeep` codeblock as JSON
 - Format: `{"entries":[{"name":"Jobb","startTime":"...","endTime":"...","subEntries":null}]}`